THE TRANSFORMATIVE ONES

 Lately, the past - starving for good recollections, roams through, unearthing nooks and crannies and all sorts of experiences.
-Revisiting accomplishments, and sometimes, recollections destined for oblivion or perhaps resolution.
+Revisiting accomplishments, and sometimes, memories destined for oblivion or perhaps resolution.

 Repainting pictures of friends and friendships both lost and kept but mainly the transformative ones which emboldened appreciation for those who, without force, influenced dreams.
 Today, a recollection of those types of amities present themselves.
 As fortuity would retain it, friends of all types traveled into and out of this life of mine.
 Some of them leaving behind mounds of emotions to sort through and others leaving frame-able bits.

 As nostalgia sits on that last sentence, the mental image of someone who left some solemn frame-able bits appears.